cansinacarer/maillistshield-validation-worker/readme.md

 **Job States:**

 This service does not change the job state, because it only works with individual email addresses and is unaware of the files.

+---

+See the [main repository](https://github.com/cansinacarer/maillistshield-com) for a complete list of other microservices.